ferrami/ferrami/README.md

 📬 You can connect with me on LinkedIn: https://www.linkedin.com/in/fernandoramirezl/

-🌟 I'm thrilled to be part of the digital revolution in art, especially in web development, design, and audiovisual production.
+🌟 I'm thrilled to be part of the digital revolution in art, with a special focus on front-end web development and design..
 Let's build the future together!

 ```javascript
 const myProfile = {